-The amount of the impairment loss is recognised in the profit or loss within impairment of assets.
-When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
+The amount of the expected credit loss is recognised in the profit or loss within impairment of assets.
+When a trade receivable for which an expected credit loss allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
 Subsequent recoveries of amounts previously written off are credited against impairment of assets in the profit or loss.